 Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: ETS1.
 Engineering Design Identifies criteria and constraints of a design problem.
 Identifies one solution to a simple problem.
 Uses a simple design matrix to determine the best solution.
 Sometimes solves simple scale problems, given the actual measurement or the scaled measurement.
 Analyzes a design feature of a prototype and identifies the importance of a prototype.
 Describes some criteria and constraints of a design problem.
 Describes a solution to a problem and explains how it could be successful based on evidence.
 Uses a design matrix to draw conclusions about possible solutions.
 Solves scale problems, given the actual measurement or the scaled measurement.
-Generally describes appropriate design features of a prototype and describes the importance of a prototype.
+Generally, describes appropriate design features of a prototype and describes the importance of a prototype.
 Describes several criteria and constraints of a design problem.
 Describes several solutions to a problem and explains their limitations and benefits based on evidence.
 Uses a design matrix to draw conclusions about possible solutions and explains the reasoning.
-Explains when a scale drawing should be used, and determines an appropriate scale for a given situation.
+Explains when a scale drawing should be used and determines an appropriate scale for a given situation.
 Consistently describes appropriate design features of prototypes for a given situation.
 ETS2.
 Materials, Tools, and Manufacturing Recognizes basic properties of common materials (such as wood, metal, and plastic).
 Given data, chooses a material for a design problem given its characteristics.
 Given a set of tools, chooses the best tool for a given task.
-Identifies and describes some of the Describes properties (such as flexibility, ductility, hardness, thermal conductivity, electrical conductivity, and melting point) of common materials and generally uses the materials for appropriate design solutions.
+Identifies and describes some of the manufacturing processes (forming, separating, conditioning, assembling, finishing, quality control, and safety).
+Identifies an advantage or a disadvantage of using a computer or a human for a given task.
+Describes properties (such as flexibility, ductility, hardness, thermal conductivity, electrical conductivity, and melting point) of common materials and generally uses the materials for appropriate design solutions.
 Describes the best tools to use for a given situation.
-Generally describes a few steps of the Evaluates different materials and determines the best materials to use for a given design problem.
+Generally, describes a few steps of the manufacturing process in a given situation.
+Provides an advantage and a disadvantage of using a computer or a human for a given task.
+Evaluates different materials and determines the best materials to use for a given design problem.
 Explains the reasoning, giving both drawbacks and benefits of the materials.
 Consistently describes several steps of the manufacturing process in a given situation.
-Provides multiple advantages and/or disadvantages of using a computer or a manufacturing processes (forming, manufacturing process in a given situation. human for a given task.
+Provides multiple advantages and/or disadvantages of using a computer or a human for a given task.